hmsayem/alumni-api/README.md

     "github": "https://github.com/hmsayem"
 }
 ```
-> The request will create the above social links for the logged in user.
+> This request will create the above social links for the logged in user.

 ##### Get Social links of a user